 Cox Internet in Massachusetts: Availability and Alternatives

 Cox Communications does not currently offer widespread residential internet service in Massachusetts.
-As the third-largest cable provider in the United States, Cox primarily serves 17 states through its cable and fiber network, and Massachusetts is not among its active service territories.
+As the third-largest cable provider in the United States, Cox primarily serves 17 states through its cable.
+Fiber network, and Massachusetts is not among its active service territories.
 Cox does not serve Massachusetts.
 Its nearest New England service areas are in Connecticut and Rhode Island.
-Residents in Boston, Worcester, and other Massachusetts cities can explore the alternative providers listed below or call 1-855-342-0684 to verify if Cox has expanded service to your address.
+Residents in Boston, Worcester.
+Other Massachusetts cities can explore the alternative providers listed below or to verify if Cox has expanded service to your address.

 Cox Internet Plans (Reference Pricing)